Hungry Hunter Recipes

 - Fresh coriander – for garnish

-1. Cook the lamb:
+Cook the venison

 - Add 1tbs to a hot plate, pan or skillet.